rowead/deployer/README.md

   current -> releases/20210413115707 (always points to current "active" release) releases/
     20210413115705
-    20210413115707
+    20210413115707/
+      foo -> /var/www/html/deployment/shared/foo
+      bar -> /var/www/html/deployment/shared/bar
+      config/
+        local.yaml -> -> /var/www/html/deployment/shared/config/local.yaml
-  repo/ (local git repo that is then checked out into a release) shared/
+      ... (the rest of the files deployed) repo/ (local bare git repo that is then checked out into a release) shared/
+    foo/
+    bar/
+    config/local.yaml
 ```

-You can specify any number of shared folders that will always be available withing the "current release".
+You can specify any number of shared folders and files that will always be available withing the "current release".
-Symlinks will be created within the current release and the contents of those folders can be managed however you wan't.
+Symlinks will be created within the current release and the contents of those folders can be managed however you wan't but **make sure they do not exist in the source that is being deployed**.
 This is typically used to deploy large asset files outside of git or to allow persistent files created from within
 your app.

+Shared files will only be linked to if they exist withing the "shared" folder.
+They can be within a folder that is in the source but should really be an ignored file and the file itself should not exist in the source.
+Folders in the path will be created if they do not already exist in the release.

 For the above example, you would set apache's document root to /var/www/html/deployment/current and if you used the argument
 "--shared-folder=foo", it would be available at http://localhost/foo